-Regulations of the Securities Regulation Code, and Sections 131, 132, and 138 of the Manual of Regulations for Banks, and relevant circulars or memoranda, the Bank's Nominations and Corporate Governance Committees adopted rules governing the nomination and election of directors.
-The rules pertinently state that the nomination forms shall be submitted to the Office of the Corporate Secretary on or before March 3, 2020 and thereafter referred to the Committee for evaluation and action.
-The rules likewise state that the Committees shall pre-screen the qualifications of the nominees and prepare a final list of candidates, indicating the nominees for independent directors.
+Regulations of the Securities Regulation Code, and Sections 131, 132, and 138 of the Manual of Regulations for Banks, and relevant circulars or memoranda, the Bank's Nominations and Corporate Governance Committees adopted rules governing the nomination and election of independent director.
+The rules pertinently state that the nomination forms shall be submitted to the Office of the Corporate Secretary on or before August 11, 2020 and thereafter referred to the Committees for evaluation and action.
+The rules likewise state that the Committees shall pre-screen the qualifications of the nominees and prepare a final list of candidate, indicating the nominee for independent director.